djdumpling/djdumpling.github.io/_posts/2025-12-31-training_at_scale.md

 The first fix can in the form of swapping the storage method by reserving a spare node with the dataset preloaded and copying using `fpsync` (`s5cmd` took double the time).
 This fixed the issue of a node dying and the replacement GPU having no data since by swapping it with the spare node, training could continue.
 So, the new spare, not to be wasted, could run evals or dev jobs.

 Testing again, they found smaller by still prominent drops in throughput.
 After experimenting with individual nodes that yeilded the same result, they focused on the change in training steps and found that smaller step counts resulted in smaller throughput drops.
 The`nanotron` dataloader they were using was growing the lookup table making the training step to the next chunk of tokens to read instead of keeping it bounded or precomputed.
 Stored in global memory, the growing table causes allocation failures and page faults/worse cache locality.
-So, they switched to `Tokenizedbytes` dataloader, solving the throughout issue
+So, they switched to `Tokenizedbytes` dataloader, solving the throughout issue.

 ### noisy loss